newle/newle.github.io/14e English Interview.md

 3. Besides day-to-day work, what kind of techniques that interest you the most?

 1. Is there any effective means from the management perspective?
-I mean any method for team build and
+I mean any method for team unity and team output.

 ## 笔试题